Rudra-roy/leaf-disease-classification-webserver-flask/README.md

 ## **Overview**

-This project is a web-based application that allows users to upload an image and classify it using a custom-trained YOLOv8 classifier model.
+This project is a web-based application that allows users to upload an image of rice-leaf and classify it using a custom-trained YOLOv8 classifier model.
 The app provides a simple and user-friendly interface for image classification tasks, leveraging the power of transfer learning and deep learning for accurate predictions.

 ### **Features**